Leadership Delivering Results for Our Community

 Youth, education, and seniors are my priority.
 All of my policies and services are governed to be inclusive.
 The businesses and developers are never overlooked.
 I fight to make the City a "choice place" to do business and to work.

 I have served on countless boards, commissions, and organizations.
-I currently serve on the Planning Commission, Chair of the Land Use and Transportation Committee, Finance, and Economic Development Standing Committee, Richmond Tourism and Visitors Board, Chair of the Affordable Housing Advisory Board, Chair Office of Community Wealth Building Maggie L. Walker Citizens Advisory Board and Alternate to the Incarceration Board.
+I currently serve as Vice President of Council and on the Land Use and Transportation Committee, Finance, and Economic Development Standing Committee, Richmond Tourism and Visitors Board, Chair of the Affordable Housing Advisory Board, Chair Office of Community Wealth Building Maggie L. Walker Citizens Advisory Board and Alternate to the Incarceration Board.

 Most important of all, the citizens are my top priority.
 Nothing would have been achieved without their/your support and hours of dedicated service - working together to ensure what we do what is right and is done the right way, and includes all.
 It's my pleasure to work in partnership with great citizens, including my family who stands by me and allows me to serve.